gameblabla/amigacd32_library/README.md

 # Amiga CD32 Homebrew small library (cd32.c)

-This comes with a small library called cd32.c that works with the recent GCC-based AmigaOS m68k cross compiler and VBCC.
-(Both are supported)
+This comes with a small library called cd32.c that works with the recent GCC-based AmigaOS m68k cross compiler.
 The goal is to be self contained and be relatively easy to use.

 You will need a file called "CD32.TM" otherwise the building process will fail.